-We are running a Bronze Arts Award course for young people living in Hartcliffe and Withywood between March and June 2022.
+We ran a Bronze Arts Award course for young people living in Hartcliffe and Withywood between March and June 2022.

-We ran a Silver Arts Award course for young people living in Hartcliffe and Withywood in 2019.
+We ran a Silver Arts Award course for young people living in Hartcliffe and Withywood.
 The cohort included a young refugee.
 They chose to focus street photography and graphic design.

 The young people worked with specialist photography tutor Shelby Alexander and art tutor Lulu Butcher, and exhibited work as part of the Southbank Bristol Arts Trail at the Tobacco Factory and the Southville Centre.